The associated graded module of the test module filtration: Abstract

 \section{Abstract}

-We show that the associated graded of the test module filtration $\tau(M, f^\lambda)_{\lambda \geq 0}$ admits natural Cartier structures.
-If $\lambda$ is an $F$-jumping number, then these Cartier structures are nilpotent on $\tau(M, f^{\lambda -\eps})/\tau(M, f^\lambda)$ if and only if the denominator of $\lambda$ is divisible by $p$.
+We show that each direct summand of the associated graded module of the test module filtration $\tau(M, f^\lambda)_{\lambda \geq 0}$ admits a natural Cartier structure.
+If $\lambda$ is an $F$-jumping number, then this Cartier structure is nilpotent on $\tau(M, f^{\lambda -\eps})/\tau(M, f^\lambda)$ if and only if the denominator of $\lambda$ is divisible by $p$.
 We also show that these Cartier structures coincide with certain Cartier structures that are obtained by considering certain $\mathcal{D}$-modules associated to $M$ that were used to construct Bernstein-Sato polynomials.

-Moreover, we point out that the zeros of the Bernstein-Sato polynomial attached to an \emph{$F$-regular} Cartier module correspond to its $F$-jumping numbers.
-This generalizes \cite[Theorem 5.4]{blicklestaeblerbernsteinsatocartier}.
-Finally, we use \emph{non-$F$-pure modules} to prove a weaker connection between Bernstein-Sato polynomials of an arbitrary Cartier module $(M, \kappa)$ and certain jumping numbers attached to $M$.
+Moreover, we point out that the zeros of the Bernstein-Sato polynomial $b_{M,f}$ attached to an \emph{$F$-regular} Cartier module correspond to its $F$-jumping numbers.
+This generalizes \cite[Theorem 5.4]{blicklestaeblerbernsteinsatocartier} where a stronger version of $F$-regularity was used.
+Finally, we develop a basic theory of \emph{non-$F$-pure modules} and prove a weaker connection between Bernstein-Sato polynomials $b_{M,f}$ and Cartier modules $(M, \kappa)$ for which $M_f$ is $F$-regular and certain jumping numbers attached to $M$.